davidbannon/FPC_Laz_Install/readme.md

 **Free Pascal Compiler**
 --------
-In the releases section, you will find several FPC<version>.tgz files, I suggest you want fpc-3-2-4rc1.tgz (on x86_64), and a small zip containing two scripts.
-Download a fpc tarball (do not untar it, the script will do that fo you) and the zip, unzip it and end up with these files -
+In the releases section, you will find several FPC<version>.tgz files, I suggest you want fpc-3-2-4rc1.tgz (on x86\_64), and the two main scripts.
+Download a fpc tarball (do not untar it, the script will do that for you) and scripts, you might end up with these files -